ongres/stackgres/doc/content/en/05-administration-guide/20-cluster-restart/_index.md

 kubectl patch sgcluster -n "$NAMESPACE" "$SGCLUSTER" --type merge -p "spec: { instances: $((INSTANCES+1)) }"
 ```

-Wait until the new instance is created and operational, receiving traffic from the LB.
+Wait until the new instance is created and operational, receiving traffic from the Service.
 This new
  replica has already been initialized with the new components.
-Note the name of the new pod.

 ```shell
 READ_ONLY_POD="$SGCLUSTER-$INSTANCES"